schelotto/Region_Embedding_Text_Classification_Pytorch/README.md

 **NOTE**: in this implementation, only Context-Word Region Embedding is available for now.
 I do not have a plan to implement Word-Context Region Embedding in the intermediate future.
 If anyone has a chance to implement the former, please let me know.
 Thanks in advance.

-I also added a self-attention mechanism on top of the region embedding layer to get better results.
+I also added a self-attention layer on top of the region embedding layer to get better results.

 # Requirements
 * python 3